-Spending time with friends and family in Chicagoland for Thanksgiving this year?
+Spending time with friends and family during Thanksgiving in Chicago this year?
 Even if you’re not spending your entire time in Chicago itself, it’s a great idea to make the most of your trip by spending an afternoon, or maybe the weekend, in the city.

 They’re a great way to explore Chicago during the holidays, and get an early glimpse of their famous holiday decorations.